 Upcoming Programmes in Legal and Clinical Risk Aspects of Midwifery and Nursing Care

-Legal and Clinical Risk Aspects of Midwifery and Nursing Care (NMBI Category 1 Approved: 8 CEUs)
+Legal and Clinical Risk Aspects of Maternity Care (NMBI Category 1 Pending)

-Litigation arising from Irish maternity services accounts for approximately 25% of the number of cases reported to the National Clinical Indemnity Scheme and 60% of the value of claims (State Claims Agency 2010).
-There is a requirement amongst midwives and nurses for effective clinical risk management, review of adverse incidences, maintenance of professional competence and adherence to practice standards in order to drive and support patient safety and quality care.
-This programme provides an opportunity for midwives and nurses to receive information and guidance on an integrated approach to clinical risk management, incident reporting, litigation claims management, including the process in the Coroner’s Court.
+Litigation arising from Irish maternity services accounts for approximately 25% of the number of cases reported to the National Clinical Indemnity Scheme and 60% of the value of claims - National Clinical Incidents Claims and Costs Report- 2010-2014 (State Claims Agency).
+There is a requirement amongst midwives, nurses and doctors for effective clinical risk management, review of adverse incidences, maintenance of professional competence and adherence to practice standards in order to drive and support patient safety and quality care.
+This programme provides an opportunity for midwives, nurses and doctors to receive information and guidance on an integrated approach to clinical risk management, incident reporting, litigation claims management, including the process in the Coroner’s Court.

-The aim of this programme is to provide an update for midwives and nurses in legal issues relating to midwifery and nursing care.
+The aim of this programme is to provide an update for midwives, nurses and doctors in legal issues relating to maternity care

 On completion of this programme it is anticipated that attendees will:

-- Practice in accordance with the Practice standards for Midwives and Nurses and the in line with their Code of Professional Conduct
+- Practice in accordance with their Codes of Professional Conduct

-- Critically discuss the need for accurate record keeping as part of the nurse’s/midwife’s
+- Critically discuss the need for accurate record keeping as part of the nurse’s/midwife’s/doctor's role

 - Report adverse or near miss incidents